Reimbursement for Tests with the OCULUS Keratograph 5M (OCULUS)

 Q Is it possible to bill for more than one test on the same day?

-Q How frequently may I perform diagnostic testing with the OCULUS Keratograph 5M?
+Q How frequently may tests with the OCULUS Keratograph 5M be performed?

 A Generally, tests may be repeated as often as is medical necessary.
 Some reasons are:

-- During the eye exam that precedes the order for another test, the physician has formed a suspicion that the patient’s condition has changed for the worse due to:
+- During the eye exam that precedes the order for a repeat test, the physician suspects that the patient’s condition has changed for the worse due to:

 - objective evidence of vision loss